The Types of Firearms Licences in

 Possession & Acquisition Licence (PAL).

-exam.
-The fee is $60 for a 5 year licence.
+The fee is about $60 for a 5 year licence.
 At present the processing

 time for this licence is typically a couple of months.
 You can download